hochstrasserio/wirecard/README.md

 #### Using the WirecardHelper

-There’s a small utility included, the `WirecardHelper` which safes you a couple of lines everytime you make a request.
+There’s a small utility included, the `WirecardHelper` which saves you a couple of lines every time you make a request.
 Initialize with the context and send the request with a configured client.

 You pass it two things: the Wirecard context and a function to send a `Psr\Http\Message\RequestInterface` over the wire which returns a `Psr\Http\Message\ResponseInterface`.